Walker's Auctions: History

-Today
+Modernity

 Located in Ottawa, the capital of Canada, articles at auction have furbished government collections.
 In 2004, a painting box belonging to A. Y. Jackson purchased at Walker's was donated to the Canadian Collections Agency.
 The company also holds auctions in Toronto.
 In 2010, Walker's Rare Book Auction in association with D & E Lake Ltd. included original drawings of arctic natural history by Canadian artist James Archibald Houston and, the 1959 Nous Avons with etchings by Miró.

 Within the area of Fine Arts, new speciality categories were introduced including Asian Art in October 2011, followed by Inuit Art in November 2011.
 Assisted by Inuit art specialist, Ingo Hessel, the sale of over 285 lots was "second in size to Toronto auction house Waddingtons", and drew local, national and international attention.

 On May 12, 2013, Walker's held their fourth major Inuit Art auction which attracted a global clientele.
 Auction participants included 743 registered online bidders from "10 provinces, 49 states and a few dozen other countries".
 As sales were recorded as $600,000 CDN, Walker's was acknowledged as one of the leaders, if not the leader, in the Inuit Art resale market.

+In August 2022, Jeffrey Walker was charged with fraud and possessing stolen property for several incidents that began in 2019.

+Jeffery Walker died on August 1, 2023, at 48 years old.